SOVEREIGN MEMORY · LIVE

 Does this work with Claude / OpenAI / open-source models?

 Yes, model-agnostic.
 The memory layer is a separate API.
 You call memory/store and memory/search from any code, irrespective of which LLM you're using.
-The easiest way to wire it in is via our MCP server (npm install @trdnetwork/mcp-server), which adds memory as a default tool that any MCP-compatible client (Claude Desktop, Cursor, Windsurf) can call.
+The easiest way to wire it in is via our MCP server (npm install dcslabs-mcp-server), which adds memory as a default tool that any MCP-compatible client (Claude Desktop, Cursor, Windsurf) can call.

 What's the latency profile?